rustbridge/rusty-snake-book/src/UserInput.md

 use sdl2::keyboard::Keycode;
 ```

 2. Enter the following lines into the `for` loop. `match` compares the value of the `event`-variable to the variants of the enum `Event`.
 If the value of the `event`-variable is a pressed `esc`-key, the `'game`-loop breaks.
 If value is something else, the loop continues.
-The last part of a `match` alwayzs needs to be `_ =>`, the case that covers all cases that are not explicitly defined.
+The last part of a `match` always needs to be `_ =>`, the case that covers all cases that are not explicitly defined.

 ```rust